jhvanderschee/hugocodex/content/en/products/feature.md

 weight: 6
 ---

-You can sponsor a feature from the 'without plugins' page/library.
-I will not only give you an honourable mention on the site, but I will also let you suggest some additional functionalities of this feature.
+You can sponsor a feature from the [add-ons library](/add-ons/).
+I will not only give you an honourable mention on the site, but I will also let you suggest additional functionality for that feature.